mhvk/baseband/docs/baseband/tutorials/getting_started.rst

 We can also pass an absolute `astropy.time.Time`, or a positive or negative time difference `~astropy.time.TimeDelta` or `astropy.units.Quantity` to ``seek``.
-If the offset is a `~!astropy.time.Time` object, the second argument to seek is ignored.
+If the offset is a `~astropy.time.Time` object, the second argument to seek is ignored.

 ::